Toxic shock syndrome is a potentially fatal condition that starts with a staphylococcal or streptococcal strain of bacteria.

 Women who use a diaphragm, cap or contraceptive sponge should follow the manufacturer’s instructions carefully, regarding how long to leave the device inside the vagina.

-Some women choose to use menstrual cups instead of tampons, but cases of TSS have also been linked to the use of this device.
+Some women choose to use menstrual cups instead of tampons, but cases of TSS have also been

 The chance of staphylococcal TSS being fatal is less than 3 percent, but recurrence is common, because having it does not cause the person to develop an immunity.